 Task Basic procedures Advanced procedures and troubleshooting information Verify that the amount of data that was recently sent to and from servers is within the expected range.
 To obtain an overview of activity in the last 24 hours, view the Activity area.
-To compare activity in the last 24 hours with activity in the previous 24 hours, review the figures in the Current® and Previous areas.
+To compare activity in the last 24 hours with activity in the previous 24 hours, review the figures in the Current and Previous areas.
 If more data was sent to the server than you expected, determine which clients are backing up more data and investigate the cause.
 It is possible that client-side data deduplication is not working correctly.
 Attention: If the amount of backed-up data is significantly larger than usual, it might indicate a ransomware attack.
 When ransomware encrypts data, the system perceives the data as being changed, and the changed data is backed up.
 Thus, backup volumes become larger.
 To determine which clients are affected, click the Applications, Virtual Machines, or Systems tab.
 If less data was sent to the server than you expected, investigate whether client backup operations are proceeding on schedule.
 8 Verify that storage pools are available to back up client data.
 If problems are indicated in the Storage & Data Availability area, click Pools to view the details: If the Critical status is displayed, insufficient space is available in the storage pool, or its access status is unavailable.
-Attention: If the status is critical, investigate the cause: To view the storage-pool capacity that was used over the past two weeks, select a row in the Storage Pools table and click Details .
-2. To view the used, free, and total space for your selected storage pool, hover over the entries in the Capacity Used column.
+Attention: If the status is critical, investigate the cause: To view the storage-pool capacity that was used over the past two weeks, select a row in the Storage Pools table and click Details . displayed, the storage pool is running out of space, or its access status is read-only.